What Is a PRD? The Complete Guide for Developers

 These terms are often used interchangeably, but they serve different purposes:

-• PRD (Product Requirements Document) — Defines what to build and why.
+- PRD (Product Requirements Document) — Defines what to build and why.
 Focused on features, users, and constraints.

-• Technical spec — Defines how to build it.
+- Technical spec — Defines how to build it.
 Architecture decisions, API contracts, data models.

-• Project brief — A shorter, less structured overview.
+- Project brief — A shorter, less structured overview.
 Usually used for stakeholder alignment.

-• BRD (Business Requirements Document) — Focused on business goals and ROI.
+- BRD (Business Requirements Document) — Focused on business goals and ROI.
 Used by larger organizations.

-Why developers need a PRD (even solo developers)
+Why product teams need a PRD

 The most common objection: “I'm building alone.
 I know what I want.”
 But you don't.
 Your idea evolves every time you open VS Code.
 Without a written spec, scope creep is invisible — it just looks like “making the product better.”